tanjila-tisha/flowbox/README.md

 - Custom hook has been implemented.
 - User can quickly change different layout by switching Tabs.
 - Few Unit test has been added.
 - Material UI library used for design.
-- Mobile-friendly layout
+- Swiper library used for Carousel.
+- Supports mobile version.

 # Getting Started with Create React App